MHovenkamp/ATP/README.md

 ###### If statements
 I will also change the way if statements work, in the place of x you put the variable to test and in the place of y the conditions, Following the conditions yup put a ":" followed by what you want the variable changed to if the condition is true
 ```
-FROM variable TO operator condition : new value
+FROM variable TO operator condition : new value_true ELSE new_value_false
 ```
 The condition can be a string, int, float.
 The new value can be any value assignable to a variable.